pybliometrics-dev/pybliometrics/docs/examples/AffiliationSearch.rst

         Max Planck Institute for Innovation and Competition

 The class mostly serves to provide a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ storing information about the affiliation.
-One of them is the affiliation ID which you can use for the `ScopusAffiliation <../reference/pybliometrics.ScopusAffiliation.html>`_ class:
+One of them is the affiliation ID which you can use for the :doc:`ContentAffiliationRetrieval <../reference/pybliometrics.ContentAffiliationRetrieval>` class:

 .. code-block:: python